mnorin/nastytester/content/posts/script-that-works-in-windows-and-linux.md

 chmod a+x ./myscript.cmd
 {{< /highlight >}}

 That's it.
-If you have you own examples of cross-platform scripts, I'd be glad to know about them.
+If you have your own examples of cross-platform scripts, I'd be glad to know about them.